ahmad2x4/trade/index.md

 - The New Market Wizards: Conversations with America's Top Traders by Jack D. Schwager
 - How to Trade In Stocks by Jesse Livermore
-- How I Made $2,000,000 in the Stock Market by Nicolas Darvas Trade Your Way to Financial Freedom by Van Tharp
+- How I Made $2,000,000 in the Stock Market by Nicolas Darvas
+- Trade Your Way to Financial Freedom by Van Tharp
+- The Lifecycle Trade: How to Win at Trading IPOs and Super Growth Stocks
+- How Legendary Traders Made Millions: Profiting From the Investment Strategies of the Gretest Traders of All time